Jmbryan/OTL/README.md

 OTL is a simple, fast, cross-platform and object-oriented library for general orbital trajectory computation.

 This project is very much a work in progress.
 Feel free to fork and do with it as you like.
 The license is very liberal.
+The CMake configuration is based off of SFML (http://www.sfml-dev.org/).

 Features
 --------